Emergency Management rutland

 Hazard mitigation planning is our bread and butter.

-Throughout the process, RRPC facilitates community outreach, collecting and incorporating public comments and feedback into the plan.
+* Throughout the process, RRPC supports municipalities in facilitating community outreach, collecting public comments and feedback from subject matter experts, and incorporating input into the plan.

 Hazard Mitigation Strategy